ganeti/ganeti/doc/design-partitioned.rst

 Exclusive use of disks
 ----------------------

-``exclusive_storage`` is a configuration flag at node-group and cluster level.
+``exclusive_storage`` is a new node parameter.
 When it's enabled, Ganeti will allocate entire disks to instances.
 Though it's possible to think of ways of doing something similar for other storage back-ends, this design targets only ``plain`` and ``drbd``.
 The name is generic enough in case the feature will be extended to other back-ends.
+The flag value should be homogeneous within a node-group; ``cluster-verify`` will report any violation of this condition.

 Ganeti will consider each physical volume in the destination volume group as a host disk (for proper isolation, an administrator should